softwareunderground/data-underground/perspectives.md

 6. People who want to add or link to code to load the dataset or work with the dataset in some way.
 7. People who found a paper that references the dataset but don't own either the dataset or the paper.

-#### Level of dataset hosting
+#### Levels of dataset hosting
 here = data-underground
-1. This dataset exists only here.
+1. This dataset was uploaded here originally and exists only here.
-2. This dataset is uploaded here but originally lived in this other place.
+2. This dataset is uploaded here but also lives in its original location where it may or may not have changed since.
-3. This dataset is referenced here but still lives in its originally place here.
+3. This dataset is programmatically harvested (uploaded) to this site and there are programmatic checks in place to re-harvest if it changes.
-4. This dataset is referenced here but has been automatically harvested from this site.
+4. This dataset is manually uploaded here from another site but there is no telling if the original has changed elsewhere.
+5. This dataset is not uploaded here but merely referenced with a direct download link.
+6. This dataset is not uploaded here but merely referenced with a direct download link and a marker for it the dataset has changed since original placement.
-4. This dataset is referenced here but to download it you have to go to this other site.
+7. This dataset is not uploaded here but merely referenced with a link to the original site.
+There is no direct download link to the actual file(s).

+#### Issues Related to levels of dataset hosting

 #### Add-ons
 For: